topcoder-platform/tc-online-review/docs/assembly/project_admin_and_details/Assembly_Submissions/Team_Aperion/README.txt

      data (including lookups and tables) from the database.
 This file doesn't destroy the database itself, though.
-You'll need to recreate all tables and insert lookup data at the minimum in order to return the application back to work after using this script.
+You'll need to recreate all tables and insert lookup data at the minimum in order to return the application back to working state after using this script.